 As New Delhi wakes up we will take the early morning train out of the city and head south to the Ranthambhore area, where we will arrive in time for lunch in our luxurious hotel on the outskirts of the national park.
 We will keep our eyes peeled along the way in case of any birds close to the train.
-Sometimes we get close views of waders/shorebirds, raptors, and storks.
+Sometimes we get close views of waders/shorebirds, raptors, and storks during the train ride.

 During the afternoon we will take our first game drive (called ‘safari’ in India), our prime target being the majestic Bengal Tiger.
-Seeing one of these incredibly huge and stunningly beautiful ‘big cats’ is sure to be an early trip highlight.
+Seeing one of these incredibly huge and stunningly beautiful big cats is sure to be an early trip highlight.
 Ranthambhore is a great place to find them, yet they are generally never easy, and patience and careful scanning will be required; it is amazing how such a large animal can hide in grass!
-However, once it has been found it is definitely worth the effort.
+However, it is definitely worth the effort.